What to improve online learning with student engagement?

 You could use breakout rooms to see how different groups of students approach the same task.
-Smaller groups of students could also work on different aspects of a topic or activity and then present them to the wider group.
+Smaller groups of students could also work on different aspects of a topic or activity and then present them to the broader group.
 This encourages additional focus, as students know they are responsible for reporting back.

 #5 – Be Present and Engage With Students

-In online lessons, it can be easy for students to switch off, which is why teachers are always looking for ways to maintain their focus.
+In online lessons, it can be easy for students to switch off, which is why teachers always look for ways to maintain their focus.
 By having cameras and microphones on for both you and your students, you can encourage students to keep their eyes (and minds) focused on you and the lesson.

 This, of course, isn’t always easy.
-Many students don’t like being on camera or might not have the right technology to make that happen, but, visualising a teacher’s presence can be enough to encourage some students’ concentration – particularly for younger children.
+Many students don’t like being on camera or might not have the right technology to make that happen, but visualising a teacher’s presence can be enough to encourage some students’ concentration – particularly for younger children.

-In online lessons, you can still make use of many of the student engagement techniques you would use when teaching in person, thanks to technology.
+In online lessons, you can still use many of the student engagement techniques you would use when teaching in person, thanks to technology.
 With a camera on you, your body language can communicate many of the same things as you’d be able to in a classroom.

 The main downside is that you might not be able to see your students and their body language.
 Where you’d be able to quickly scan a classroom to see who needs to be re-engaged, that’s not so easy online – luckily, there are a few options!